Hudson-commercial/Beechwood-Office-Park/README.md

  For Lease / Office Space At Beechwood-Office-Park

-The GitHub page serves as a real estate website, used to market available space.
+This GitHub Page is a Real Estate Website.
 #

 ## Links